-Settlement conferences may be requested if the parties represent that:
+Parties may request a voluntary settlement conference if the parties represent that:

 - A. Settlement negotiations between the parties have been pursued, demands and offers have been exchanged, and resolution has failed; - B. A judicially supervised settlement conference presents a substantial opportunity for settlement; and - C. The case has developed to a point where all parties are legally and factually prepared to present the issues for settlement consideration and further discovery for settlement purposes is not required.